mayank2424/mayank2424/README.md

 - 🔭 Senior Software Engineer at Crowdlinker.
-- 🌱 I’m currently learning more about Operating Systems and Databases...
 - 📫 How to reach me: Twitter-@mayank0324, Email-mayankgupta2424@gmail.com
 - 😄 Pronouns: Hey MG
 - ⚡ Fun fact: I used to change my working setup weekly :)